Police: Gunman kills 3 people and then himself near Atlanta

 Neighbor Phlendetha Grier tells the station that she heard about 15 gunshots.
 She says she looked over her fence and saw three bodies.

+The neighborhood is about 13 miles (21 kilometers) east of downtown Atlanta.

 Few other details were immediately available early Wednesday.
+Spencer said he planned to meet with detectives and decide what information police would release.

 Sign up for Daily Newsletters